Independent Global Health Opportunities

 First Steps - Heritage College Year 4 - OCOM 8911 Global Health Elective (Updated for pre-approval process for travel during Covid)

 - Contact the Global Health Initiative to indicate your interest in an independent rotation.
 We are happy to provide assistance in identifying a location or program and completing the application process.

 - Identify a program, location and preceptor. * Note 2021-2022 some countries may not be approved due to Covid-19 status.

 - Follow the Checklist for Global Health Elective Rotations(PDF) to apply for the program and complete the necessary paperwork.
 The application process includes payment of a $150 administrative fee.

-- If your preceptor and/or international host institution do not have current agreements with OHIO, you will need to request that your clinical administrator initiate the completion of a Faculty Profile Form and a host institution Affiliation or Educational Agreement.
-These forms must be received before your rotation can be approved (your clinical education office may contact the Global Health Initiative if they need more information on this process).
+- If your preceptor and/or international host institution do not have current agreements with OHIO, you will need to request that your Academic Program Administrator initiate the completion of a Faculty Profile Form and a host institution Affiliation or Educational Agreement.
+These forms must be received before your rotation can be approved (your APA office may contact the Global Health Initiative if they need more information on this process).

-- Complete the online application and supplemental application [Word] *.
-In the online application system look for the program Various: Independent International Rotation (Medical).
-Upload or return the supplemental application to email@example.com. *Please note if you are travelling with other students you must independently complete the supplemental application.
+- Complete the online application.
+In the online application system look for the program Various: Independent International Rotation (Medical) (Year of Travel). . *Please note if you are travelling with other students you must independently complete the supplemental application.

 Rotations to countries with State Department Warnings will not be approved.
 Travel to countries with International SOS ratings of medium or higher may require additional review.
 Information on current state department warnings can be found at: https://travel.state.gov/content/passports/en/alertswarnings.html